General Data Protection Regulations (GDPR)

 What data do we have about you?

 We hold and use information that is called non-sensitive data, which we usually collect as part of your tenancy.
-This includes your name, address, age, contact details, next of kin and people that live with you including your children.
+For example your name, address, age, contact details, next of kin and people that live with you including your children.

 We also hold information that is sensitive data (special category information) to provide an equal and diverse service to meet individual needs.
 For example, we might know your ethnicity, religion, health details and sexual orientation.